Rio Verde, Goiás

 Rio Verde is a municipality in the Brazilian state of Goiás.
 It is a fast-growing center and is the largest producer of grains in the state.

 Geography

 Location

-It is the center of the Sudoeste de Goiás Microregion, situated at a distance of 229 km (142 mi) from Goiânia, the capital of the state and 420 km (261 mi) from Brasilia, the capital of Brazil.
+It is the center of the Sudoeste de Goiás Microregion, situated at a distance of 229 km (142 mi) from Goiânia, the capital of the state and 420 km (261 mi) from Brasília, the capital of Brazil.